Kicksecure/security-misc/README.md

 use of User Private Groups (UPGs).
 See also: https://wiki.debian.org/UserPrivateGroups

-Default `umask` is unchanged for root, because then configuration files created in `/etc` by the system administrator would be unreadable by "others" and break applications.
+Default `umask` is unchanged for root because then configuration files created in `/etc` by the system administrator would be unreadable by "others" and break applications.
 Examples include `/etc/firefox-esr` and `/etc/thunderbird`.

 See:

 - `/usr/share/pam-configs/umask-security-misc`

 ### SUID / SGID removal and permission hardening